mjtamlyn/ayb-notes/4-eventual-consistency-real-world.md

 ## Life is full of trade-offs

 Amazon's Dynamo paper.
 READ IT!
+This basically spawned the ideas for things like Cassandra.